 Members of the public can read online up to three articles for free every two weeks from a large subset of JSTOR journals via the Register & Read program.
 This program allows remote access.
 Non-UT students, faculty and staff who need more articles can contact library staff for other access options.

-This streaming service provides access to 26,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.
+This streaming service has a catalog of over 30,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.

 Titles streamed by Kanopy are available either directly from the library catalog or from the UT Kanopy interface linked above.
 Some titles on the UT Kanopy interface are not immediately available to UT community for streaming.
 Those titles for which we do not hold streaming rights could be requested by filling in a request form.
 This form would appear on your screen and forwarded to a staff member for consideration.
 Given our limited funds, we emphasize study and research needs when making purchase decisions.